-Our goal is to develop Precision Endocrine Peptide (PEP) therapeutics to help people with endocrine disorders live fuller and healthier lives.
+Our goal is to develop Precision Endocrine Peptide (PEP) therapeutics to help people with endocrine disorders live fuller, healthier lives.

-We are advancing a pipeline of PEP candidates with clinically validated targets, defined regulatory pathways and unmet medical needs.
+We are advancing a pipeline of PEP candidates with clinically validated targets, well-defined regulatory pathways and significant unmet medical needs.

 Additional Lead Candidates

 MBX 2109 is an investigational new drug (delivered via sub-cutaneous injection), designed to offer a precision-based approach to help people with hypoparathyroidism achieve continuous and consistent exposure to parathyroid hormone (PTH).
 Under physiological conditions, MBX 2109 is a prodrug, engineered to be biologically inactive at the time of administration, but chemically converts to an active PTH peptide following administration.
 MBX 2109 delivers consistent and optimal PTH peptide levels with the convenience of once-weekly dosing.
 This results in binding the PTH receptor which increases calcium levels in the blood.
 The outcome is restoration of normal PTH physiology, correcting mineral imbalances, and alleviating the symptoms of the disorder.